 G’day mate!
-If you run a Shopify store in Australia, you must know when to charge GST to your customers.
-This short article will guide you through Australian taxes.
+If you run a Shopify store in Australia, you need to know when to charge goods and services tax (GST) to your customers.
+This brief article will guide you through Australian taxes.

-Goods and Services Tax, also known as GST is a 10% tax charged in Australia on the majority of products.
-This article will help you configure your taxes correctly according to Australia’s taxation changes valid from July 1, 2017.
+GST is a 10% tax charged in Australia for most products.
+This article will help you configure your taxes correctly according to Australia’s taxation changes valid from March 2023.

 Until your business exceeds an annual minimum turnover of AUD $75,000, you are not required to register for GST.
 In this case, you do not charge GST to your customers.

-If your annual turnover surpassed the threshold of $75,000, you are required to register for GST using your Australian Business Number (ABN).
-You also need to charge GSTto your customers.
+If your annual turnover surpassed the threshold of $75,000 during your first year, you are required to register for GST using your Australian Business Number (ABN).
+You also need to charge your customers GST.

 GST registered businesses are also required to complete a Business Activity Statement (BAS) on a quarterly basis and report it to the Australian Taxation Office (ATO).

-Invoices created in Sufio are compliant with Australian legislation.
-They include your ABN number and detailed breakdowns of GST charged, and serve as a valid documentation for both you and your customers’ bookkeeping.
+Invoices created in Sufio comply with Australian legislation.
+They include your ABN number and detailed breakdowns of GST charged.
+They also serve as a valid documentation for both you and your customers’ bookkeeping.

 For GST-registered businesses selling outside of Australia, a different concept applies.
-If you export goods from Australia within 60 days of receiving any payments or issuing invoices, the transaction is GST-free.
+Exported goods are GST-free if they are exported from Australia within 60 days of one of the following, whichever occurs first:

-However, if the product remains in Australia for 60 days or more after receiving an international payment or issuing an invoice, you have to charge 10% GST.
+However, if the product remains in Australia for 60 days or more after receiving an international payment or issuing an invoice, you must charge 10% GST.

 In Australia, GST is a unified tax applicable to all states; there are no further state taxes.
 The majority of the goods sold are 10% GST taxable, however, there are some exceptions that are GST-free.

-A GST-free sale is mainly applicable to medical, health, and educational products.
-These sales do not include GST in the price but you can still claim GST credits.
+A GST-free sale usually applies to medical, health, and educational products.
+These sales do not include GST in the price, but you can still claim GST credits.

-Finally, an input-taxed sale refers to services such as lending money or renting out properties; none of which are taxable.
+An input-taxed sales are sales of goods or services that do not include GST.
+For example, services such as lending money or renting out properties.
 No GST is charged and you cannot claim any GST credits.